 It was the name Glucosulin that jumped out at me originally when I saw it on TV because I felt that the name sounded too much like a diabetes drug.
 I thought the name would confuse people.
 Several ingredients in Glucosulin do have some blood sugar lowering effect but it I felt it was glucomannan that was Glucosulin's “active ingredient”.
 The marketing for Glucosulin appears to be mostly about how weight loss can promote lower blood sugar levels.
 Technically that's true.
 It can.

-This supplement called Diab X on the other hand, gives the impression that it is a “natural cure” for diabetes.
+This supplement called Diab X on the other hand gives the impression that it is a “natural cure” for diabetes.
 As I said in my original review of Diab-X, it's not a cure for diabetes.
-Rather its a supplement that is being marketed to people who have metabolic syndrome (pre-diabetes) and type II diabetes.
-From the marketing of DiabX, I got the impression that loosing weight was secondary to lowering blood sugar.
+Rather it's a supplement that is being marketed to people who have metabolic syndrome (pre-diabetes) and type II diabetes.
+From the marketing of DiabX, I got the impression that losing weight was secondary to lowering blood sugar.

 Diab-X vs. Glucosulin

 Here are the ingredients in both products side by side.

 |Chromium as Polynicotinate||Sodium Alginate|

 |Piper nigrum fruit|